NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Results

 \section{Results}

-In this section, we test against established algorithms and verify the accuracy, but also efficiency in terms of gates and parameters.
+In this section, we evaluate the NN-AE-VQE for accuracy and efficiency in terms of circuit depth and number of parameters.
+To do so, we test against established algorithms as verifications.
 To demonstrate the encoder and neural network model, we used an \ce{H2} molecule as a minimal benchmark.
-Each element discussed in the previous section will be evaluated on accuracy.
-Furthermore, the impact on the efficiency will be discussed.
+Furthermore, we scale the system to a \ce{LiH} molecule and reflect on the encountered challenges.
+Due to the challenges encountered with scaling, larger molecules have not been demonstrated.
+For the electronic structure calculations, the error rate needs to be below chemical accuracy ($1~\text{kcal}/\text{mole} \approx 0.00159 ~\text{Hartree}$).